tatealive/claimclam/receipt-ms/tests/mcp/QUICK_MCP_SETUP.md

 ---

-*This setup allows you to test the Receipt Management System in a real browser environment with full debugging capabilities.*
+*This setup allows you to test the ClaimClam Receipt Management System in a real browser environment with full debugging capabilities.*